Myanmar evicts family of officer who testified on entrapment

-YANGON, Myanmar (AP) — Myanmar police on Saturday evicted the family of a police officer who testified that he and others had been ordered to entrap two reporters working for the Reuters news agency who are facing charges that could get them up to 14 years in prison, the officer’s wife said.
+YANGON, Myanmar (AP) — Myanmar police on Saturday evicted the family of a police officer who had testified a day earlier that he and others were ordered to entrap two Reuters news agency reporters facing charges that could get them up to 14 years in prison, the officer’s wife said.

 The reporters, Wa Lone and Kyaw Soe Oo, have been detained since Dec.
 12 on charges of violating the colonial-era Official Secrets Act.
 The two helped cover the crisis in Myanmar’s Rakhine state, where a brutal counterinsurgency operation last year drove about 700,000 Rohingya Muslims to neighboring Bangladesh.